for-l00p/meetup_rsvp_prediction/README.md

 ## Next Steps

 For next steps, I plan to gather event data for the rest of 2018 to improve model performance.
 Additionally, I would like to frame this question as a classification problem to provide a range prediction instead of a single-value prediction.
 Providing a lower and upper headcount will likely be much easier for event organizers to work with.

-As part of my data gathering step, I scraped members' groups and interests from their Meetup profile and would like to run some NLP analysis on that to cluster members for potential segmentation application.